kunalrye/financialsummary/modeling/README.md

  * `summarize_train_docs` summarizes all the training documents
  * `summarize_test_docs` summarizes all the testing documents
  * `summarize_company_docs` summarizes all the documents for a single company (SHOULD BE USED FOR PRELIMINARY MODEL TESTING)

+## Notes
+`compute_num_clusters.py` computes the number of sentences to take from each of the 10-Q sections, which includes a bias towards Item 2: Management's Discussion